cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/okta.md

 {{% pageinfo %}}
 **This instruction is not relevant until May 2, 2023**.

-This guide is for Organization Owners who configure SAML with Okta as an identity provider (IdP) using the preconfigured [Cobalt SAML app](https://www.okta.com/integrations/cobalt/).
+This guide is for Organization Owners who configure SAML with Okta as an identity provider (IdP) using the pre-integrated [Cobalt SAML app](https://www.okta.com/integrations/cobalt/).
 If you want to [create an application for Okta](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_SAML.htm?cshid=ext_Apps_App_Integration_Wizard-saml) manually, see [how to set up the configuration](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/#okta).
 {{% /pageinfo %}}

 If your organization enforces SAML in Cobalt, users will no longer be able to sign in through the sign-in page.
 They must authenticate to Cobalt only through the Okta service.